Meli's Data Tools Power 'Know Your Iness' Strategies Forpliance And Accurate Risk Profiles

-(MENAFN- GlobeNewsWire - Nasdaq) RANCHO SANTA MARGARITA, Calif., Sept.
-20, 2023 (GLOBE NEWSWIRE) -- Meli, a leading provider of global data quality, identity verification, and address management solutions, today announced availability of data tools that power Know Your Business (KYB) processes.
+(MENAFN- ForPressRelease) Rancho Santa Margarita, CALIF – September 20, 2023 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced the availability of data tools that power Know Your Business (KYB) processes.
 By gathering and verifying information about business customers, KYB efforts mitigate financial risks and ensure compliance with regulatory frameworks such as anti-money laundering (AML) and counter-terrorism financing (CTF).
-Complementing Know Your Customer (KYC) operations designed to identify individuals and their associated levels of risk, KYB strategies enable financial institutions to assess legitimacy and credibility of business customers in real time.
+Complementing Know Your Customer (KYC) operations designed to identify individuals and their associated levels of risk, KYB strategies enable financial institutions to assess the legitimacy and credibility of business customers in real-time.
 By accessing multiple data streams containing billions of up-to-date global contact records, financial institutions verify and validate their business customers, comply with global sanctions, and determine whether a new or existing client is partnered with or managed by bad actors.
-Meliwill feature its KYB tools and services at Identity Week America 2023 , October 3-4, at the Walter E. Washington Convention Center in Washington, D.C., booth #247.
+Meliwill feature its KYB tools and services at Identity Week America 2023, October 3-4, at the Walter E. Washington Convention Center in Washington, D.C., booth #247.

 Melissa's scalable KYB tools access trusted global data streams, such as credit bureaus, government agencies, and utility records, pairing data with recognized business registries or global regulators.
 The company's optimized KYB platform also streamlines access to data on global sanctions and politically exposed persons (PEP).
 Watchlist screening is consolidated, verifying players against such lists as PEP and SDN (Specially Designated Nationals and Blocked Persons).
 Banks are empowered to easily access data from OFAC (the Office of Foreign Assets Controls), the global economic sanctions entity working to combat the funding of narcotics and terrorism, along with similar sanctions administration entities worldwide.
 Melissa's automated adverse media screening is a valuable addition to standard KYB processes, checking for negative news related to an individual or business even if they may not appear on any international watchlist.